Tatiana Gonchar

 I start with lifestyle questions:

-Then move on to practical aspects:
+Then I move on to practical matters:

 How often do they host guests?
 Where do they park their cars?
 Do they have pets?
 How do they use the yard in different seasons?

-And finally, I dive into details:
+And finally, I dig into the details:

 After many clarifying questions, «make it beautiful» turned into a clear technical brief: